 Anatomy of the olfactory neural pathways, showing the distribution of olfactory receptors in the roof of the nasal cavity.
 [Copyright David Klemm, Faculty and Curriculum Support (FACS), Georgetown University Medical Center; used with permission.]

 After coalescing into bundles surrounded by glia-like ensheathing cells (termed fila), the receptor cell axons pass through the cribriform plate to the olfactory bulbs, where they synapse with dendrites of other cell types within the glomeruli (Fig. 29-2).
 These spherical structures, which make up a distinct layer of the olfactory bulb, are a site of convergence of information, since many more fibers enter than leave them.
 Receptor cells that express the same type of receptor project to the same glomeruli, effectively making each glomerulus a functional unit.
 The major projection neurons of the olfactory system—the mitral and tufted cells—send primary dendrites into the glomeruli, connecting not only with the incoming receptor cell axons but with dendrites of periglomerular cells.
 The activity of the mitral/tufted cells is modulated by the periglomerular cells, secondary dendrites from other mitral/tufted cells, and granule cells, the most numerous cells of the bulb.
-The latter cells, which are largely GABAergic, receive inputs ...
+The latter cells, which are largely GABAergic, receive inputs from ...